 If an existing gate does not comply with current safety standards, who is responsible?

-Essentially, when the gate was installed, it should have complied with all relevant legislation at that time and although the original installer would be required to make good any deficiencies in the specification of the gate as originally supplied compared with the requirements in force at that time.
+Essentially, when the security gate was installed, it should have complied with all relevant legislation at that time and although the original installer would be required to make good any deficiencies in the specification of the gate as originally supplied compared with the requirements in force at that time.

 However, extra work to upgrade the gate to today’s standards or to repair worn or damaged parts would still be chargeable to the customer.